- Oops!Something went wrong.Please try again later.

-JamJar Flowers have created a stunning display called “The Nature of Thyme” with the help of gardener journalist Daisy Garnett.
-The display will cover the Bull Ring Gate Entrance as well as the Southern Plot and the Roundabout in front of the gates.
+For the September 2021 event last year, JamJar Flowers created a stunning display called “The Nature of Thyme” with the help of gardener journalist Daisy Garnett.
+The display covered the Bull Ring Gate Entrance as well as the Southern Plot and the Roundabout in front of the gates.

-The installation is inspired by the migratory birds and native pollinators of the Thyme Estate in Gloucestershire and aims to highlight their vital significance to the ecosystem.
+The installation was inspired by the migratory birds and native pollinators of the Thyme Estate in Gloucestershire, which supported the project, and aimed to highlight their vital significance to the ecosystem.